-There are three main stages of relapse: emotional relapse, mental relapse, and physical relapse.
-Physical relapse is what most people think of when they hear the term ‘relapse’, but the other two stages are just as important.
+According to the National Institute of Health, there are three main stages of relapse: emotional relapse, mental relapse, and physical relapse.
+The physical stage is what most people think of when they hear the term ‘relapse’, but the other two stages are just as important.

-Emotional relapses are the negative emotions and feelings that could potentially lead to physical relapse.
-Emotional relapse doesn’t necessarily mean you are thinking of using, but if these emotions aren’t addressed, an emotional relapse could lead to physical relapse.
+Emotional relapses are negative emotions and feelings that could potentially lead to a full-blown relapse.
+Emotional relapse doesn’t necessarily mean you are thinking of using, but if these emotions aren’t addressed, it could lead to the next stage of relapse.
 Learning healthy coping skills can help you from having these negative emotions.

 Common warning signs of emotional relapse include:

 Some of these signs are also symptoms of post-acute withdrawal from substance use disorder (symptoms that occur 1-2 weeks after someone stops using).
 It is important to recognize these symptoms and try to pull back from them and learn how to cope.